The Total Guide to NetSuite ERP : What is NetSuite ERP?

 How to Implement & Use NetSuite?

-Besides using a NetSuite-certified consultant and trainer, resources to implement and learn how to use NetSuite include the online NetSuite Basics guide, NetSuite videos on YouTube, NetSuite Role-Based Demos videos for the Controller, CFO, CIO, Sales Manager, Operations Manager, Support Representative, and Omnichannel.
-You may be able to use a trial account to learn NetSuite.
+Resources to implement and learn NetSuite include the online NetSuite Basics guide, NetSuite videos on YouTube, NetSuite Role-Based Demos videos for the Controller, CFO, CIO, Sales Manager, Operations Manager, Support Representative, and Omnichannel.
+You may be able to use a trial account to learn NetSuite as well.

-Sage Intacct directly competes as an ERP with the NetSuite solution.
-Sage Intacct is also a true cloud platform.
+Like NetSuite, Sage Intacct is also a true cloud platform.
+It’s suitable for businesses of all sizes, but especially for mid-size companies.
 Both ERP systems handle revenue recognition and other accounting standards.
-They incorporate automation to save users time.
-Sage Intacct targets companies of all sizes and excels in the lower mid-size company range.
+They also incorporate automation to save users time.

 Epicor is an older ERP system that excels at manufacturing and distribution and includes more recent IIoT (Internet of Things) technology for the shop floor.
 Epicor also has customers in lumber and building materials, services, and retail.
 The Epicor client base is mostly mid-market size.